pbissonho/koin.dart/README.md

 - Standard support for the Bloc library, but it can be easily used with any state management.

 - DevTools to inspect the state of your objects.
-  * Inspect the internal state of each class at any time on a Flutter page.
+  * Inspect the internal state of each object at any time on a Flutter page.

 - Dependencies are instances only when needed.
   * Its class is instant when used for the first time.